Austerity: Impacts on short-run budget deficit

 That is, the austerity measures are counterproductive in the short-run, as long as the multiplier is larger than a certain level $\gamma$.
 This erosion of the tax base is the effect of the endogenous component of the deficit.
 Therefore, if the government increases sales taxes, then it reduces the tax base due to its negative effect on the demand, and it upsets the budget balance.

 No credit risk

-Supporters of austerity measures tend to use the metaphor that a government's debt is like a household's debt.
-They intend to convince people of the notion that the government's overspending leads to the government's default.
-But this metaphor has been shown to be inaccurate.

 For a country that has its own currency, its government can create credits by itself, and its central bank can keep the interest rate close to or equal to the nominal risk-free rate.
-Former FRB chairman Alan Greenspan says that the probability that the US defaults on its debt repayment is zero, because the US government can print money.
-The FRB of St. Louis says that the US government's debt is denominated in US dollars; therefore the government will never go bankrupt.
+Former Federal Reserve chairman Alan Greenspan says that the probability that the US defaults on its debt repayment is zero, because the US government can print money.
+The Federal Reserve Bank of St. Louis says that the US government's debt is denominated in US dollars; therefore the government will never go bankrupt, though it may introduce the risk of inflation.